goloroden/learning-lisp/README.md

 ### Handling multiple conditions

-From time to time you need to check multiple conditions and decide which path to follow.
+From time to time you need to check multiple conditions and decide which branch to use.
 For these cases Lisp provides `cond` that takes pairs of conditions and expressions.
-Usually the last condition is specified as `t`.
+Usually the last branch is specified by the condition `t`.
 Hence, its canonical form is:

 ```lisp
 (cond